- Explore Croatia’s Dalmatian Coast, famous for its array of beautiful islands

-Checking flight dates and timings is also wise once you know your approximate dates.
+Checking flight dates and timings are also wise once you know your approximate dates.
 If you're traveling from outside of Europe, you will likely fly into Split, Dubrovnik or Zagreb via a connecting flight in Europe.
-To make the most of your time, note that all sailing charters run on a set schedule from Saturday (5 pm) to Saturday (9 am), for a minimum of 7 days.
+To make the most of your time, note that most sailing charters run on a set schedule from Saturday (5 pm) to Saturday (9 am), for a minimum of 7 days.

-Most sailing trips start and end in the same place, but you can also pay a one-way fee if you want to go from Split to Dubrovnik, for example.
+Sailing charters often start and end in the same place, but you can also pay a one-way fee if you want to go from Split to Dubrovnik, for example.
 Given most people book fly in and out of the same city, few people opt for the one-way option.

 Dalmatian Coast (Southern Croatia)

 Most itineraries will spend a week hopping between islands such as Hvar, Korcula, Vis, and Brac — all easily accessible within a half day's sail of each other.
-The Dalmatian Coast is great for all ages given the variety of activities and places to see, and often attracts a younger crowd given its nightlife and popular, established routes.
+The Dalmatian Coast is great for all ages given the variety of activities and places to see and often attracts a younger crowd given its nightlife and popular, established routes.
 Keep in mind that during July and August numerous cruise ship dock each day at Dubrovnik and Split, making it quite packed during this time.

 Istria (Northern Croatia)